 This is a nationally recognized program aimed at teen mothers to provide parenting skills, attempt to reduce repeat pregnancies, and complete high school.
-This program also includes a teen father program along with other teen programs.
 Internal evaluations show teens participating in the program are less likely to repeat a pregnancy prior to graduation.
-Network of Trust enrolled 19 teen parents (with zero repeat pregnancies) during the 2022/2023 school year at a cost of \$259,405.
+Network of Trust enrolled 6 teen parents (with zero repeat pregnancies) during the 2023/2024 school year at a cost of \$247,048.
 Program results demonstrate teens that graduated from the two-semester program are less likely to have a second pregnancy prior to age 21.
-Four of five Network of Trust seniors graduated in 2023.
-Network of Trust and the school nurse program provided teen pregnancy prevention programming, asthma and epi-pen education and conducted health education at summer camps.
+Two of three Network of Trust seniors graduated in 2024.
+Network of Trust and the school nurse program provided teen pregnancy prevention programming, asthma and epi-pen education, Stop the Bleed training, and conducted health education at summer camps.